trolund/11_CDIO_D3/README.md

 # CDIO-D2 (Group 11)

-This project is created in cooperation with 02324 Advanced Programming and 02327 Preliminary databases and database programming at DTU.
+This project is created in cooperation with 02324 Advanced Programming and 02327 Preliminary databases and database programming at DTU, Technical University of Denmark.

 ## Information
 Daniel Anusic (s155005)